tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Another turn.

-Another line on the CV that says one thing, while the real life behind it says something else.
+Another line on the CV that says one thing, while the life behind it says something else.

-For a long time, I hated that.
+For a long time, I hated that unevenness.

-I hated the unevenness.

 I hated how my life refused to become a clean story.

-Medical school, then failing the second year, redoing it, reaching halfway through the third year, then dropping out.
+Medical school, then failing, repeating a year, and dropping out.

-Singapore, then bachelor's.
+Singapore, then a bachelor's degree.

 Ireland, then no job.